 Birdsboro is a somewhat small borough located in the state of Pennsylvania.
 With a population of 5,159 people and four constituent neighborhoods, Birdsboro is the 282nd largest community in Pennsylvania.

-Birdsboro is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Birdsboro is a borough of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Birdsboro who work in sales jobs (11.42%), office and administrative support (10.44%), and management occupations (10.11%).
+Unlike some boroughs, Birdsboro isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Birdsboro are a mix of both white- and blue-collar jobs.
+Overall, Birdsboro is a borough of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Birdsboro who work in sales jobs (12.18%), office and administrative support (9.41%), and management occupations (8.67%).

 Also of interest is that Birdsboro has more people living here who work in computers and math than 95% of the places in the US.

-Being a small borough, Birdsboro does not have a public transit system used by locals to get to and from work.
+Birdsboro is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Birdsboro home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Birdsboro residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Birdsboro include Irish, English, Italian, and Pennsylvania German.
+Important ancestries of people in Birdsboro include Irish, English, Italian, and Polish.

 The most common language spoken in Birdsboro is English.
 Other important languages spoken here include Spanish and Other Indo-European.